Become a Retailer

 Thank you for your interest in becoming an Arkansas Scholarship Lottery (ASL) retailer.
-The Arkansas Scholarship Lottery has contributed more than $524 million toward college scholarships since the first ticket was sold in 2009 and we couldn’t do it without our retailers.
-To apply, complete the Retailer Application and other required forms provided below (click on the links to download the application and forms):
+The Arkansas Scholarship Lottery has contributed more than $965 million toward college scholarships since the first ticket was sold in 2009 and we couldn’t do it without our retailers.
+To apply, contact ASL Sales at 501-683-1884 or Retailer Licensing at 501-978-3950 for an application and instructions.

 Arkansas Scholarship Lottery Bond Requirement